EU leaders look to end Apple-style tax avoidance schemes

 France has already shown its willingness to take on major U.S. companies.
 In 2011, French authorities raided Google in an investigation of whether its Paris office does sales work.
 The company was asked to pay 1.7 billion euros in back taxes.

-A similar issue has arisen with how Google operates in Britain, with questions raised about whether its sales staff are based abroad or actually in the country.
+A similar issue has arisen with how Google operates in Britain, with questions raiseed about whether its sales staff are based abroad or actually in the country.

 Google has said it follows tax rules everywhere it operates and that references to selling in job ads reflect the fact Google likes to hire people with a sales background.